Home / Blog / Deep Dives

 What poop tells us that bones can't

 Diet, directly.
 In 1998, the coprolite researcher Karen Chin and colleagues described, in Nature, the largest carnivore coprolite then known — over 40 cm long, almost certainly from a Tyrannosaurus rex.
 It was packed with the crushed bone of a juvenile plant-eating dinosaur.
 The detail that made it science, not novelty: a lot of that bone passed through undigested, telling us T. rex processed its food very differently from a modern crocodile.
 One fossilized dropping, one genuine behavioral insight.
+Herbivores have their own strange stories too — like a hadrosaur that seems to have eaten rotten wood on purpose.

 The dung that rewrote plant history